itayayuichiro/markdown_blog/md/article55_en.md

 ---
-title: make: gawk: No such file or directory
+title: "make: gawk: No such file or directory"
 ---

 ## overview